Skip to main content

 Tool Specification

-Tools are advertised via the GET /{env_name}/tools endpoint:
+Tools are advertised via two endpoints:

 {